 The University regards the student from a cosmopolitan and comprehensive point of view.
 It is cosmopolitan in that historically the University's global mission has promoted bonds and opportunities in education and service without regard to gender or to national, racial, or geographical origin.
 It is comprehensive in that the University's concern for the welfare of the student traditionally has been an integrated concern for assisting the student toward whole person health—balanced development of spiritual, social, physical, and mental health.
 Cultivating the health of any one part enhances the health of all parts.
 Neglecting or abusing the health of one harms the health of all.
 Before one can experience whole person health, there must be a practical appreciation of the interdependent interaction of each part of the whole.

 Students from all schools of Loma Linda University may congregate and participate in the multifaceted programs offered that involve the holistic concept of social, intellectual, physical, emotional, and spiritual wellness.
 These programs support Loma Linda University's motto, "To make man whole."

-In addition to personal quiet times, opportunities for the student to further develop rich, personal spiritual resources are provided in scheduled religious exercises and activities and in informal association with others who cherish spiritual values.
-Religion classes as well as weekly chapel services are part of the required curriculum.
+In addition to personal quiet times, opportunities for the student's spiritual development are provided through scheduled religious activities, informal association with others who cherish spiritual values, required religion courses, and required chapel services.

 The University promotes mental health by encouraging students to study and practice principles of sound psychological health and to access state-of-the-art counseling and mental health services, as needed.